I³ProTeachING

 Additional meetings can be arranged as needed – particularly for detailed planning of the pedagogical concept, initial implementation, evaluation design, or discussing results.

-• The peer visit enables participants to give each other feedback on their concrete teaching practice.
-Whether related to the methodological implementation of their teaching project or their personal performance as a teacher – constructive feedback at eye level is extremely valuable for developing both teaching and teaching identity.
+The Peer Visit enables participants to give each other feedback on their concrete teaching practice – whether related to the methodological implementation of the teaching idea from their Teaching Project or their personal performance as a teacher.
+Constructive feedback at eye level is extremely valuable for developing both teaching practice and teaching identity.
 These experiences are reflected upon and documented in a peer visit report to be submitted at the end.
-Timely registration of the peer visit is required (see below).
+Prior registration is required for the Peer Visit to be recognised within the programme.

 Final Event